chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 1. What are the next steps in the process?
 When can I expect to hear back about the decision?
 2. Could you share details about the vacation policy for the Munich team?
-3. Is there a performance bonus structure for this role?
+3. Is there a performance bonus structure?
+4. Is there flexibility for hybrid or remote work?

 ## About Germany